sufladka/good-things-bad-things/README.md

 ```
 Declarative code answers the question **how** we validate a cart: we ensure that cart is not empty, stock is sufficient, price is positive, etc. All validation rules are on your eyes.
 Meanwhile, imperative code answers the question **what** we do in order to validate a cart: we validate items, validate price, etc. All validation rules are hidden behind private methods, while this is the only essential part of validation.

-**Why declarative is preferred**
 The declarative approach is often preferred for several reasons:
 * **Readability**: Declarative code reads like a description of the task, making it easier to understand without getting lost in implementation details.
 * **Conciseness**: Declarative code is usually shorter and more concise, reducing the chances of errors and making the codebase easier to maintain.
 * **Abstraction**: Declarative APIs abstract the underlying complexity, allowing you to focus on what needs to be done, rather than how to do it.